Cookies information

 Location of asbestos

 Mostly found in or on heating systems such as around boilers and pipe work.
-Asbestos lagging is higher risk, however, it is unusual to find it in domestic premises.
+Asbestos Insulation is higher risk; however, it is unusual to find it in domestic premises.

 Loose fill or sprayed asbestos

-This was used to insulate industrial and domestic premises.
-It can be found in between cavity walls, under floorboards and in loft spaces.
-Loose fill or sprayed asbestos is higher risk, however, it is unusual to find it in domestic premises.
+These materials were used to insulate buildings or structure.
+They can be found in between cavity walls, under floorboards and in loft spaces.
+Loose fill or sprayed asbestos is higher risk; however, it is unusual to find it in domestic premises.

-This was used for fire protection and insulation. it is sometimes found in ceiling tiles, on the back of cupboard doors, as wall lining, panels and partitions.
-It is mainly found in houses built in the 1960s and 1970s.
+This material was used for fire protection and insulation.
+It is mainly found in houses built between the 1960s and 1980s.
+Areas where Insulating board can be found in domestic premises could include.

 • roofing and wall cladding